 Magdalena Penguin Reserve & Disembarkation in Punta Arenas

-After an overnight cruise through Magdalena Channel and back into the Strait of Magellan, we anchor off Magdalena Island, which lies about halfway between Tierra del Fuego and the Chilean mainland.
-Crowned by a distinctive lighthouse, the island used to be an essential source of supplies for navigators and explorers and is inhabited by an immense colony of Magellanic penguins.
-At the break of dawn, weather permitting, we go ashore and hike a path that leads through thousands of penguins to a small museum lodged inside the vintage 1902 lighthouse.
-Many other bird species are also found on the island.
+After an overnight cruise through Magdalena Channel and back into the Strait of Magellan, we will anchor off Magdalena Island, located about halfway between Tierra del Fuego and the Chilean mainland.
+Crowned by a distinctive lighthouse, the island was once an essential supply point for navigators and explorers and is home to a vast colony of Magellanic penguins.

 After a short cruise south along the strait, disembarkation at Punta Arenas is scheduled for around 11:30 AM.

-*Camera extension poles (tripods) are prohibited on Magdalena Island
+Camera extension poles (tripods) are prohibited on Magdalena Island.

 End of our services.
 We can personalize your program, by adding or deleting nights, add new destinations, or make any necessary change.
 Just let us know.
 Optional activities you can see below each day, are just suggested options.
 You can add any of these activities to your quotation, or ask for any other available in each destination.